th3raid0r/th3rogers-resume-page/content/posts/strixhalo-cachyos/index.md

 **NPU Mini-Conclusion:**

-Anyone who says "ROCm doesn't support xdna/npu/etc" is full of crap, needs to actually READ the damn code, and can be safely and promptly ignored.
-We have thousands of newly forged AMD ROCm developers and this type of low effort, lazy community engagement hurts us rather than helps us.
+Anyone who says "ROCm doesn't support xdna/npu/etc" has allowed their knee-jerk reaction against anything new to override reality.
+They may be well meaning, but ultimately hurt the ability for the project to flourish.
+So if this is you, STOP!

-ROCm support for the NPU is _new, buggy, and under active development at **blistering** speed_ - NOT unsupported or unmaintained with no interest as many community members on github would have you believe.
+ROCm support for the NPU is _new, buggy, and under active development at **blistering** speed_.
+I imagine real NPU use-cases on Linux within 6 months at this rate.